There are two major things that people need to know about mouths- how to prevent tooth decay and when to keep it shut.

 When dietary sucrose (sugar) is present in your mouth it produces glucans that causes PLAQUE to form on the gum line of teeth.

 Bacteria adhere to this plaque and tooth decay begins.

 In addition to sugar, certain “fermentable carbohydrates” which produce acids in the mouth that can also impact oral health.

 The good news is that there are some foods that actually help protect teeth from decay by increasing saliva flow, preventing the adherence of sugar to teeth and neutralizing acid levels in the mouth.

 Here are some proven tips to reduce your trips to the sadist, I mean dentist:

-TEA TIME– the tannins in tea have shown to be a good way to keep your mouth healthy.
-And did you know that tea can contain fluoride, which strengthens bone and actually incorporated into the tooth enamel
+The tannins in tea have shown to be a good way to keep your mouth healthy.
+And did you know that tea can contain fluoride, which strengthens bone and actually incorporated into the tooth enamel?

-VITAMINS– diets low in calcium, Vitamin C, A and B, have been linked to periodontal disease.
-The most effective source of the vitamins are through food, use vitamins as a supplement to a vegetable and fruit filled diet.
+Diets low in calcium, Vitamin C, A and B, have been linked to periodontal disease.
+The most effective source of the vitamins are through food, use vitamins as a supplement to a fat burning vegetables and fruit filled diet.

 Include in your arsenal of prevention, brushing twice a day (just don’t do it in public bathrooms, its gross) and use an antiseptic mouthwash, and see that freakin’ dentist once a year just in case.
 KEEP SMILING.